16parmindersingh/MIS-Analytics-Portfolio/Super-Store-Sales-Analysis/README.md

 ## Results and Insights
 ### Overall Sales Performance
-- **Sales Forecast**: The 15-day forecast indicates a potential upward trend, with sales projected to reach 10k by January 2021, based on historical data from 2019-2020.
+- **Sales Forecast**: The 15-day forecast indicates a potential upward trend, with sales projected to reach 10k by January 2021, based on historical data from 2019-2020 (visualized in `Dashboard 2.PNG`).
-- **Top States**: California and Texas lead with the highest sales, while states like Wyoming show minimal contribution, suggesting expansion opportunities.
+- **Top States**: California and Texas lead with the highest sales, while states like Wyoming show minimal contribution, suggesting expansion opportunities (visualized in `Dashboard 1.PNG`).
 - **Seasonal Trends**: Sales peak in later months, aligning with holiday seasons, recommending targeted promotions.

 ### Category and Product Insights